National Endowment for the Arts Director Cliff Murphy on Fueling Creativity

 The National Endowment for the Arts' Cliff Murphy has held a grantmaking position with NEA since 2015.
 He serves as the director of Folk & Traditional Arts and manages the NEA National Heritage Fellowships, as well as serving as Acting Director of Presenting & Multidisciplinary Works.

 The National Endowment for the Arts is an independent agency that supports exemplary arts projects throughout American communities.
 This is done via grantmaking, national initiatives, partnerships, and events.
-Enacted by Congress in 1965, NEA made over $5 billion grants between its creation and 2008.
+Enacted by Congress in 1965, NEA made over $5 billion in grants between its creation and 2008.
 NEA is involved with multiple disciplines of folk and traditional art, including dance, design, folk music, literature, museums, music, visual arts and more!
-In 2017, NEA’s funding was threatened by Congress, yet, they have still prevailed.
+In 2017, NEA's funding was threatened by Congress, yet, they have still prevailed.

 Cliff was previously the director of Maryland Traditions, the folklife program of the Maryland State Arts Council (MSAC).
 In 2011, Cliff launched the state’s first Maryland Traditions Folklife Festival, and also managed the Maryland Traditions grant program supporting apprenticeships and projects.
 Cliff also produced the state's annual Achievement in Living Traditions and Arts (ALTA) Awards.